Algorithmic Operations: Lessons from Bandit Algorithms

 In order to create substantial decision feedback, look for decisions that produce a large amount of relevant and nearly independent data.
 That is, the decision should happen many times.
 Variables that discriminate a good from a bad decision should be observable, as should the decision variable itself and an immediately attributable reward.
 Decisions should not heavily influence each other.

 If it has not already been modeled thoroughly, start with the company’s transaction data.
 Transaction data, by requirements of financial reporting, is often of high quality.
 Second, transaction data informs purchase behavior, which is often an attractive target to influence.
-As an example, one of Amazon’s early technology successes was an unusual use of their transaction data, eventually label “Similarities.”
+As an example, one of Amazon’s early technology successes was an unusual use of their transaction data, eventually labeled “Similarities.”
 It learned purchase correlations via customer baskets, which then informed item recommendations.
 In an interview, Eric Benson, an early Amazon engineer, attributes its success over competing technologies to the transaction data’s size and quality.
 More details can be found in Smith (2017).

 Look for independence.
 Dependency and complexity are a scourge to Algo Ops.
 There are several forms of independence.
 Look for independence across system components; the deployment procedure should be independent of the specific model deployed.
 Look for independence across time; a short term signal, like a user reaction, is much better than slow moving time series, like user retention curves.
 Look for independence concurrently across variables; variables that can safely be assumed to be causally ‘upstream’ of other variables are good targets, especially when starting.
 Look for independence across systems; ridesharing companies simplify their operations greatly when they can treat their supply and demand populations separately.